peter.bike

 Millbrae

-Millbrae has two side platforms.
+Millbrae station has two side platforms.

 The northbound platform is only accessible from the street via a bridge.
 Each side of the bridge has an elevator.
-The northbound platform also has fare gates for BART, allowing you to transfer directly to a northbound BART train.
+The northbound platform also has fare gates for BART, allowing people to transfer directly to a northbound BART train.

 The southbound platform is accessible from the street with no ramps.
 If transferring from BART going southbound, you must use the bridge to get from the BART platform to the southbound Caltrain platform.